zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/004_CRUD_with_database.md

 })
 ```

-Now we should able to the edit the baby's information.
+Now we should be able to the edit the baby's information.

 ![](https://github.com/zackexplosion/Baby-Hospital/blob/main/screenshots/007.jpg?raw=true)